GoogleChrome/developer.chrome.com/site/en/docs/crux/api/index.md

 ### Collection Period

-As of October 2022, the CrUX API contains a `collectionPeriod` object listing the `firstDate` and `endDate` included in the collection.
+As of October 2022, the CrUX API contains a `collectionPeriod` object with `firstDate` and `endDate` fields representing the beginning and end dates of the aggregation window.
 An example is provided below:

 ```json
     "collectionPeriod": {